evotyindia/EatWise-Project/README.md

 *   `GOOGLE_API_KEY`: **Required**.
 Your API key for Google AI services (Gemini).

-Make sure to add this to your `.env` file.
+Make sure to add this to your `.env` file for local development.
+For production deployments (e.g., Vercel, Firebase), set this as an environment variable in your hosting provider's settings.
 Do not commit your `.env` file to version control.

 ## Deployment